-Bars and restaurants that demonstrate 100% of their sales of High Volume Domestic Beers (HVDBs) in aluminum cans or draft can receive a 50% reduction in their next year's beer license renewal fee.
-Participating bars and restaurants must complete the Glass Bottle Reduction Program form, be compliant with the Commercial Recycling Ordinance and submit invoices from beverage distributors which details these sales.
+Bars and restaurants with a Class E Retail Beer by the Drink license that demonstrate 100% of their sales of High Volume Domestic Beers (HVDBs) in aluminum or draft can receive a 50% reduction in their next year's beer license renewal fee.
+Bars and restaurants with 50-99% of their sales can receive a 25% reduction.
+Participating bars and restaurants must:

-- Receive a 50% reduction on your next year's beer license renewal for 100% sales of your five beers or a 25% reduction for 50-99% sales of your top five beers by aluminum cans and/or by draft.
+Receive a 50% reduction on your next year's Class E Retail Beer by the Drink license renewal for 100% sales of your five beers or a 25% reduction for 50-99% sales of your top five beers by aluminum cans and/or by draft.

 Glass bottles from bars were identified as a hazard in the 2017 Downtown Health and Safety study.

 Piles of bagged glass pose a trip-fall hazard to patrons and emergency responders during emergency exits, and to pedestrians during non-emergencies.